michaelpiechota/AVLMap/ReadMe.txt

 put(K key, V value)
 remove(Object key)
 size()
-You must throw, return and accept everything that Java SE specifies for java.util.TreeMap.

-You must act EXACTLY like java.util.TreeMap in all respects for these methods.
+This class acts exactly like java.util.TreeMap in all respects for these methods, but uses an AVL Map.